 How do you cope with self‐doubt?
 How do you cope with imposter syndrome?

 Impostor syndrome has caused me more anguish than anything else I have faced.
 But I have learned to recognise it and move past it, without letting it cripple me.
 I do this by breaking things down to the basic principles and methodically addressing my capabilities against the needs of the task.

-Marija on LinkedIn: Marija Jovanovich
+LinkedIn: Marija Jovanovich